swapniljoshi0201/IISc_Sem_1/Datastructures and Algorithms/Heapforge/Readme.md

-Implement the Heap data structure (Min-Heap) that supports the following operations:
+-Implement the Heap data structure (Min-Heap) that supports the following operations:

 Insert – Add an element to the heap while maintaining the heap property.
 Extract Min – Remove and return the minimum element from the heap.